sourTaste000/blog-rs/README.txt

-paste-rs
+rs
 =========

-simple program that sends post request with file content to websites

-my initial attempt at trying to program something using rust :]
+This repo stores all the projects that I've made while learning rust

-probably the worst rust code that ever existed
+WARNING: probably the worst rust code that ever existed